dotnet/symstore/src/dotnet-symbol/README.md

 ## Notes ##

+Symbol download is only supported for official .NET Core runtime versions acquired through official channels such as [the official web site](https://dotnet.microsoft.com/download/dotnet-core) and the [default sources in the dotnet installation scripts](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-scripts).
+Runtimes obtained from community sites like [archlinux](https://www.archlinux.org/packages/community/x86_64/dotnet-runtime/) are not supported.

 Core dumps generated with gdb (generate-core-file command) or gcore (utility that comes with gdb) do not currently work with this utility (issue [#47](https://github.com/dotnet/symstore/issues/47)).

 The best way to generate core dumps on Linux (not supported on Windows or OSX) is to use the [createdump](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/xplat-minidump-generation.md#configurationpolicy) facility that is part of .NET Core 2.0 and greater.
 It can be setup to automatically generate a "minidump" like ELF core dump when your .NET Core app crashes.
 The normal Linux system core generation also works just fine but they are usually a lot larger than necessary.